Prefers-Color-Scheme Integration: Architecture, State Sync, and Validation

 - Inline vs. External: Inlining critical variables eliminates network latency but prevents browser caching.
 A hybrid approach (inline critical + external deferred) balances cache efficiency with render speed.

 content-visibility: auto: While effective for below-the-fold performance, it can cause layout shifts if theme-dependent dimensions change.
-Always pair with explicitcontain-intrinsic-sizevalues.- Script Execution Order: Theme resolvers must execute before
+Pair with explicitcontain-intrinsic-sizevalues.- External Theme Resolver Scripts: Never use

 Final validation requires automated testing across modern browsers and legacy fallback environments.
 The pipeline executes Playwright scripts that toggle OS-level theme preferences and assert CSS variable values against a golden token manifest.
-Contrast ratios are verified using axe-core, while hydration mismatches are monitored via framework-specific devtools.
-This rigorous validation ensures the architecture scales across multi-brand deployments and maintains accessibility compliance without introducing technical debt.
+Contrast ratios are verified using axe-core.

 CI/CD Validation Pipeline (GitHub Actions)